BA Early Years Education and Care

 Visit our UK/EU Tuition Fees section to find out more.

 Visit our Overseas Fees section to find out more.

 You may be eligible for funding to help support your study.
 To find out about scholarships, bursaries and other funding opportunities that are available please visit our Bursaries and Scholarships section.

-For students following the Non Practitioner Status programmes, there is one mandatory cost in addition to tuition fees:
+For students following the Non-Practitioner programmes, there is one mandatory cost in addition to tuition fees:

-1. Students are required to apply for, and obtain a UWTSD Enhanced Disclosure Barring Check (DBS).
+- Students are required to apply for and obtain a UWTSD Enhanced Disclosure Barring Check (DBS).
 The fee for this is dependent on the DBS; it is currently approximately £44.

-The School of Early Years organises mandatory study experiences and enhancement activities for students.
-The cost of travelling and the study on offer is incurred by the School.
+In the Early Years mandatory study experiences and enhancement activities for students are organised.
+The cost of traveling and the study on offer is covered by the Early Years discipline.
 However students, for some visits, would need to supply their own refreshments.

-Additionally the School of Early Years organises optional opportunities for student to gain additional qualifications during the latter part of their programme, for example Health and Safety, Safeguarding.
+Additionally, Early Years organises optional opportunities for students to gain additional qualifications during the latter part of their programme, for example, Health and Safety, Safeguarding.
 These incur costs for the students; the cost is determined by the provider.

 Lecturers also maintain close links with the early childhood sector in order to ensure students have the opportunity to link what they learn in University with real issues in the workplace.
 The School also has close ties with the local community and a strong focus on widening access so that non-traditional students are able to return to education.